-The purpose of a Dancer Trim function is to provide a small speed correction between two driven points on a web.
+The purpose of Dancer Trim web tension controllers is to provide a small speed correction between two driven points on a web.
 An “actual speed” signal, taken from the leader drive, will be trimmed by the dancer control mechanism with its associated position sensor.
-Operation is much like a Basic Follower scheme except that the TRIM function is implemented by a mechanical dancer mechanism instead of manually.
+Operation is much like a Basic Follower scheme except that the Trim function is implemented by a mechanical dancer mechanism instead of manually.

-With dancer trim of a drive’s speed reference, the simplicity of the field trim control method is duplicated, but a wider speed control range is possible with better control linearity and it can be used with permanent magnet DC motors and AC Inverter systems.
+With dancer trim of a drive’s speed reference, the simplicity of field trim web tension control systems is duplicated, but a wider speed control range is possible with better control linearity.
+It can also be used with permanent magnet DC motors and AC Inverter systems.

-The key word for this section of discussion is TRIM.
-Due to restrictions and/or limitations imposed by use of dancers, i.e. mechanical response, storage time, etc., it is usually better to utilize a dancer and associated circuitry with a limited control or trim range.
+The keyword for this section of discussion is Trim.
+Due to restrictions and/or limitations imposed by the use of dancers, i.e. mechanical response, storage time, etc., it is usually better to utilize a dancer and associated circuitry with a limited control or trim range.
 This fact is even truer when Load Cells or tension transducers are used for feedback.
 This requires that the primary reference for the dancer trimmed drive comes from a different source such as a Master Reference, Follower or a Multiplier/Divider function control circuit.
-Limiting the dancer control range also permits optimization of the “dancer loop” circuitry for faster response and greater accuracy without sacrificing stability.
+Limiting the dancer control system range also permits optimization of the “dancer loop” circuitry for faster response and greater accuracy without sacrificing stability.

 Full PID Control is primarily used in applications when there are no available or appropriate signals to use in determining the drive’s primary speed reference.
 The dancer potentiometer has complete control of the driven roll.
 The dancer control circuit must develop the speed reference as required to keep the dancer at set position through-out changes in motor loading, line speed and roll diameter.